aymanreda56/Vigil-Anti/README.md

 ## How to Run?
 ### For your Granny (GUI) :older_woman:
+* Download the binaries from the [release page](https://github.com/aymanreda56/Vigil-Anti/releases/)
 * Just double click on `Vigil-Anti.bat` to setup everything and run the GUI
 * To Scan a suspicious file, just click `Scan File`